Charles William Post was born in Springfield, Illinois in 1854.

-By 1880 both father and son were engaged in agricultural implements.
+By 1880 both father and son were selling agricultural implements.
 Young Post was a commercial traveler, selling agricultural implements, including those he made himself.
 Post held patents on agricultural implements of his own invention.

 Members of Post’s family, including his parents, had joined him here by 1888.
 Aurie and Carroll were C. W.’s brothers.
 Charles R. was their father.
 Willis H. was a cousin.

-In 1887 a group of entrepreneurs had formed the East Fort Worth Town Company to build the city of East Fort Worth in today’s Sylvania area.
+In 1887 a group of entrepreneurs had formed the East Fort Worth Town Company to create the city of East Fort Worth in today’s Sylvania area.
 A streetcar line along East 1st Street would connect the new city to Fort Worth.
-There would be a park with a lake.
-Three institutions of higher learning were said to be interested in relocating to the new city.
+There would be a trolley park with a lake.
+Three institutions of higher learning were said to be interested in relocating to the planned city.

-Although C. W. Post lived in Fort Worth only four years, he was busy.
+Although C. W. Post lived in Fort Worth only four years, he was busy during his time here.
 By 1888 he was secretary of the East Fort Worth Town Company as it proposed to build the streetcar line and to build the twenty-two-acre park in the town of East Fort Worth, Post said, “for the benefit of all well-behaved people who care to visit it.”